openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

 .. meta::
    :description: Learn how to use the OpenVINO GenAI flavor to execute LLM models on NPU.

-This guide provide some extra details on how to utilize NPU with GenAI flavor.
-Please refer to
+This guide will give you extra details on how to utilize NPU with the GenAI flavor.
-:doc:`install OpenVINO GenAI <../../get-started/install-openvino/install-openvino-genai>`
+:doc:`See the installation guide <../../get-started/install-openvino/install-openvino-genai>`
-for more information on OpenVINO GenAI.
+for information on how to start.

 Export an LLM model via Hugging Face Optimum-Intel
 ##################################################